Donald Trump confirms US-UK trade deal to come ‘very quickly’ in major boost to Brexit Britain

 The leaders' first face-to-face meeting since Trump's return to power has been billed as a major test for Starmer's diplomacy.

-The PM will arrive at White House at 5.15pm GMT on Thursday for talks with Trump, before a press conference at 7pm - similar to Macron's visit just days ago.
+The PM arrived at White House just after 5.35pm GMT on Thursday for talks with Trump, with a press conference expected at 7pm - similar to Macron's visit just days ago.

 Meanwhile Ukraine's President Volodymyr Zelensky will travel to DC on Friday to sign a landmark minerals deal - which could lay the groundwork for an end to Russia's three-year war.